Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 Since we can assume that most objects are never freed, there is little to be gained from the use of smart pointers and we have chosen to avoid the overhead and use "raw" pointers where necessary.
-We do however make use of the `std::vector<T>` class within the command dispatcher system.
+We do however make use of the `std::vector<T>` class.

 ## Motor Control